kubesphere/website/content/zh/docs/faq/devops/install-jenkins-plugins.md

 The KubeSphere DevOps System offers containerized CI/CD functions based on Jenkins.
 The primary means of enhancing the functionality of Jenkins is to install plugins.
 This tutorial demonstrates how to install plugins on the Jenkins dashboard.

+{{< notice warning >}}

+Not all Jenkins plugins have good maintaining support.
+Some plugins may lead to issues in Jenkins or even cause serious problems in KubeSphere.
+It is highly recommended that you make a backup before installing any plugin and run testing in another environment if you can.

+{{</ notice >}}

 ## Prerequisites

 You need to enable [the KubeSphere DevOps system](../../../pluggable-components/devops/).